-Fit the sliders.
+Fit the axlebox sliders to the underframe.
 The easiest way to do this is to fit one end of the spring and then the other.
 Centralise the axlebox and gently flex the spring until you can slip the axlebox between the horns.